 Greenwich is now open for the summer season Monday to Sunday 7 am to 6 pm

 Tambourine Bay is in the lower Lane Cove River.
 The swimming enclosure has been removed and there is now a beautiful picnic area.
-In previous years, Tambourine Bay had a poor rating.
-In the last couple of years, it has been rated good.
-This is good news for the Tambourine Bay Scouts who regularly undertake water activities in the bay.
+It was rated poor.

 Woodford Bay is another popular swimming spot for kids.